Dumbo-programmer/Scientific-Constants/README.md

 - **Categorized Constants**: Constants are grouped into categories such as Physics, Chemistry, etc.
 - **Interactive GUI**: Built using PyQt5, the application provides a user-friendly interface.
-- **Constant Details**: View details of each constant, including its value and a brief description.
-- **Error Handling**: Gracefully handles missing data and invalid operations.

 ## Requirements